 TYR is one of the leading swimwear manufacturers on the planet.
-They produce training suits, drag suits, briefs, and of course, their apex suits—racing suits for men and women.
+They produce training suits, drag suits, briefs, and of course, their apex suits—tech suits for men and women.

 For a few years, the premium TYR racing suit was the Avictor.
 The TYR Avictor was a colorful, bright, and comfortable racing suit that was hard to miss on the blocks.

 Launched in 2018, the successor to the Avictor is the TYR Venzo Genesis.